The RHDV-2 Vaccine is HERE, and MANDATORY!

 Rabbit hemorrhagic disease virus (RHDV) is a highly contagious virus that has been found in rabbits across the USA, and spotted in nearby states.
 RHDV can cause fatal illness in domestic and wild rabbits, and no treatment has been successful against rabbit hemorrhagic disease.
 The virus is readily transmitted between a variety of wild animal species (not just rabbits), and the virus is very persistent in the environment unless specific disinfectants are used.

 Any rabbit vaccinated against RHDV must be permanently identified.
 To do this we place a microchip under the skin, usually in between the shoulder blades.
-The cost is $50 and this is done at the first vaccination appointment.
-If your rabbit is already microchipped, we will verify its presence and note it on your rabbit’s record.
+This is done at the first vaccination appointment.
+If your rabbit is already microchipped, we will scan and note it on your rabbit’s record.

 Biosecurity measures include housing rabbits strictly indoors, protecting them against exposure to flying insects that could carry the virus from outdoors, not feeding them any outdoor greens that have not been disinfected, and housing your rabbits away from all other rabbits.
 As the virus can be carried on clothing, we recommend changing or disinfecting shoes that have been worn outdoors prior to entering areas where your rabbit may be exposed.